alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_193_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## Episode 193: Summer Vacation 2012

 When this manuscript is updated, it's probably around when everyone's Obon vacation is ending.
 Those who returned to their hometowns and such - man, good work!
 After the break, it's finally the feeling of this year's second half, right?

-Continuing from last week, this week is also a summer vacation special. "*Mawaru Penguindrum* Color Design Notes" is taking a break (laugh).
+Continuing from last week, this week is also a summer vacation special. "*Mawaru Penguindrum* Colour Design Notes" is taking a break (laugh).
 Now then.

 Do you know the Former Iwasaki Residence in Tokyo's Ueno?